Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

-to obtain a similar bound as in Corollary \ref{cor:final_corollary_upperbound}, while in total we play until we hit $kr = 320k^4$ rounds in which both parties committed.
-This takes an expected number of rounds $320k^4/p_{\mathrm{commit}}$.
-In the end, the verifiers may choose $k$, which will determine the number of rounds they have to run in order to guarantee eq.~\eqref{equ:adaptive_bound} on a large fraction $1-1/k$ of rounds.
-Again, the condition $\varepsilon_i \leq 1/64$ necessitates $k \geq 2$, but $k$ shall be chosen much larger to suppress the additive term $6/k$ (while still keeping the number of necessary rounds manageable).
-We summarize our findings in the following Corollary.
+by the same calculations as in Corollary~\ref{cor:final_corollary_upperbound}.
+We are free to pick $\delta$, and if we pick $\delta = e^{-20} \leq 3 \cdot 10^{-9}$ we get a strong bound on the probability to attack different attackers.
+We summarize our findings in the following corollary:

-\begin{corollary} Consider a quantum position verification protocol $\mathsf{P}$, with the properties described as in Theorem~\ref{thm: main theorem upper bounding commit attack} and security under sequential repetition.
-Let $k \geq 2$ and suppose we play its version with commitment \emph{\textsf{c-}}$\mathsf{P}$ until we have $320 k^4$ rounds in which both attackers commit.
-This takes an expected number of rounds $320 k^4/p_{\mathrm{commit}}$.
+\begin{corollary} (Second inequality of Theorem~1.)
+Consider a quantum position verification protocol $\mathsf{P}$, with the properties described as in Theorem~\ref{thm: main theorem upper bounding commit attack} and security under sequential repetition.
+Suppose we play its version with commitment \emph{\textsf{c-}}$\mathsf{P}$ until we have $640 k/\tilde{c}^3 = O(k^7)$ rounds in which both attackers commit.
+Here, $\tilde c=\frac{1}{k^2(4+3g(\eta_P))^2}$ This takes an expected number of rounds $O(k^7)/p_{\mathrm{commit}}$.
 We call this protocol \emph{\textsf{c}}-$\mathsf{P}^{\mathrm{seq}}$.
 Then either the attackers are detected with probability bigger than $1-3\cdot10^{-9}$ by means of a different commitment, or there is a set $\mathcal R$ of size $1-1/k$ times the number of rounds such that

 for all $i \in \mathcal R$. \end{corollary}